zaimramlan/java-katmana-web-app/README.md

     - JPA is like an ORM that interface JDBC for us.
     - Be careful to differentiate between implementation and specification.
 JPA is specification, Hibernate is an ORM that provide its implementation.
 - Hibernate-Search
     - Hibernate search is the search engine.
     - It is basically a frontend to lucene similar to elasticsearch or solr but much easier to implement with Hibernate already used.
+- Hibernate-Validator
+    - The thing that helps with validation.
 - Liquibase
     - Liquibase is a database migration library.
     - It should be database independent.
     - All migration should be put in resource/db.changelog.yml
+- SnakeYaml
+    - This is suppose to be liquibase dependency, but for some reason, it have to be included manually.
 - Gson
     - Gson is a library that allow us to generate JSON from Java Object as easy as if we are using PHP or other programming language.
+- gson-fire
+    - Its kinda like a plugin for Gson.
+    - Added the ability to serialize a method result.
+    - Not used much in the newer serialization structure.
 - commons-beanutils
     - BeanUtils is a part of the Apache Commons java library.
     - It allow us to easily set and get beans property by name.
     - Used by EntityRestConfiguration to set entity properties.
+    - Also include commons-io, which is very helpful for working with streams and such.
 - Guava
    - Guava, like apache-commons is a java utility library, this time made by Google.
    - In our case, the utility we are interested in is the CaseFormat enumerator used to convert java camelCased name to snake_case which is used by http parameters.

 Directory Structure
 -------------------